jonnor/datascience-master/tip360/report.md

 The installation costs are keep low by allowing battery-only operation and using a mobile network for connectivity.
-Existing research indicates that identification of noise sources is possible using 1/3 octave acoustic measurements.
+Existing research indicates that identification of noise sources is possible using 1/3 octave acoustic measurements which can be sampled on-demand.
+The next steps would be to complete a prototype and perform tests of the design under realistic conditions.

 \newpage
 # References